JakubVanek/lt6911uxc-hacks/README.md

     > I can provide pre-compiled firmware for everyone to download, so this solution is suitable for
     > Direct copy of the project's classmates' reference.

+ - Nvidia's driver source code: https://github.com/LineageOS/android_kernel_nvidia_nvidia/blob/b10f76ea6b11022e19457693d37a6d8903f2b0a6/drivers/media/i2c/lt6911uxc.c#L87

+    > /* As soon as the reset pin is released, the bridge starts streaming

+   This leads me to think that the firmware is the key to making the chip work.

 I'd guess that my chip doesn't have any firmware yet.
 This would explain why it didn't do anything by itself.
 The hardware could still be controlled by a sophisticated driver via I2C.
 However, the data needed for creating that (full register maps